Residential and dementia home nutrition is very important at Elmfield House

-We have an experienced and highly qualified cook daily who prepares and serves nutritious home-cooked meals to our residential care home residents.
+We have an experienced and highly qualified cook daily who prepares and serves nutritious home-cooked meals to our residential and dementia home residents.
 We offer a varied and balanced menu to all of our residents to ensure that they have a range of meals and snacks to meet a healthy nutritional intake.

 5 star food hygiene rating for the fourth consecutive year in September 2017.

 We have a four- week menu including a Roast dinner each Sunday.
 Our meal choices were chosen by our residents and reflect their preferences and suggestions.

 |wk 1 lunch||wk 2 lunch||wk 3 lunch||wk 4 lunch|

 |wk 1 tea||wk 2 tea||wk 3 tea||wk 4 tea|

 - There is a choice of three options each lunchtime and a hot and cold dessert to choose from daily.
 Food choices are asked the afternoon before so that each morning the cook has correct quantities of food to be cooked to reduce wastage.

 - We have a standard menu but also specialist menus to include all residents.
 We currently have a vegetarian menu to reflect the dietary requirements of one of our residents.
 We have a soft diet menu in place for our residents who have swallowing impairments.
 There is a gluten free menu upon request.